-T-Shirts and Suits: A Guide to the Business of Creativity (eBook in English)
+T-Shirts and Suits: A Guide to the Business of Creativity (Free eBook in English)

 The free eBook version in English is available here.
 Also published as a free eBook in some other languages (Lithuanian, Georgian and traditional/complex Chinese for Taiwan).
 Further translations can be arranged, subject to a publishing agreement – see ‘Translations’ below.

 Free Online Courses for Creative and Cultural Entrepreneurs – Marketing and Strategic Planning